yumelab-imai/python_development_environment_with_docker/README.md

 ## What is it? 🧐
 A repository for setting up Python development environments on your personal computer using Docker.
-This allows you to create environments tailored for Python web scraping, interfacing with the LINE API, working with specific e-commerce data, or using advanced AI tools like Chat GPT.
+This allows you to create environments tailored for Python web scraping or using advanced AI tools like Chat GPT.

 Designed to work on a MacBook Air with the M2 chip.